Skip to main content

 Re-deploying

 After the first deploy, the Publish panel shows your current deployment URL.
-Click Deploy again at any time to push the latest changes from your WebContainer to Cloudflare.
-You don’t need to commit to GitHub first — the build runs directly from your in-browser filesystem.
+Click Deploy again at any time to push the latest changes from your sandbox to Cloudflare.
+You don’t need to commit to GitHub first — the build runs directly from the project’s current files in the sandbox.

 Re-deploying does not take your app offline.
 Cloudflare swaps to the new version atomically once the upload completes.